Indian Hills Community College: Centerville

 A third campus is located in Centerville, Iowa.
 Completed in 1970, the Centerville campus consists of a series of single-story modular buildings connected by walkways.
 It is located in a rural setting on the west edge of the community.
 A variety of specialized technology programs as well as general education classes are offered at IHCC -Centerville.
 The IHCC Falcons, the college's baseball team, practice and play their home games at Pat Daugherty Field on the Centerville campus.
 In May, 2013 school officials announced a major expansion to IHCC - Centerville's Sustainable agriculture program.
-Philanthropist and Appanoose County, Iowa native Morgan E. Cline donated $500,000 dollars for the construction of a large greenhouse, learning center, classrooms, and distribution center for the produce grown.
+Philanthropist and Appanoose County, Iowa native Morgan E. Cline donated $500,000 for the construction of a large greenhouse, learning center, classrooms, and distribution center for the produce grown.
 The new complex, to be built adjacent to the Centerville IHCC campus, will also offer community outreach events such as tours and continuing education classes in subjects ranging from back yard gardening to food packaging.

 Organization and administration

 The college has experienced relatively low turnover in the school administration since its founding.
 Dr. Mel Everingham, who oversaw the merger of the disparate institutions into IHCC, remained on as the college's first President, serving until 1973.
-Dr. Lyle Hellyer took over as President in 1973 and over the next twenty-eight years orchestrated considerable growth in campus facilities, student enrollment, and program offerings.
+Dr. Lyle Hellyer took over as president in 1973 and over the next twenty-eight years orchestrated considerable growth in campus facilities, student enrollment, and program offerings.
 He retired in 2001 and the Hellyer Student Life center is named in his honor.
 In 2001 Dr. Jim Linenmayer was named the third President of IHCC.
 Linenmayer began his career at Indian Hills in 1980 as a college recruiter.
 Under his leadership student enrollment increased by 45-percent, the Job Corps center was opened, and new academic programs were introduced.
 In early May, 2013 Lindenmayer announced his retirement as IHCC President.
-On May 13, 2013 the IHCC Board of Trustees named Dr. Marlene Sprouse as Lindenmayer's successor.
-Sprouse, previously the Executive Vice-President for Academic Affairs, becomes the colleges fourth President when Lindenmayer officially steps down in Fall, 2013.
+On May 13, 2013, the IHCC Board of Trustees named Dr. Marlene Sprouse as Lindenmayer's successor.
+Sprouse, previously the Executive Vice-president for Academic Affairs, becomes the colleges fourth President when Lindenmayer officially steps down in Fall, 2013.
 She is an IHCC alumnus and previously served as Dean of the IHCC - Centerville campus.

 Academics

-Indian Hills Community College associate degrees, certificates, and diplomas.
+Indian Hills Community College offers associate degrees, certificates, and diplomas.
+They also have transfer programs that help students get general education classes completed, to then be transferred to a four year college as a rising junior.
+This allows the student to pursue a bachelor's degree, because of the general education classes they completed at Indian Hills Community College.